 Check out Florida Tech's original Biological Sciences Film featuring Bertha the fish!

 The Fish Whisperer

 Dr. Ralph Turingan uses his experience in exploring estuary and lagoon fish populations to work with his students to investigate the morphological and physiological coping mechanisms fish use to adapt to the environment!

-Study at the Aquaculture University that Started it All
+Study at the Aquaculture School that Started it All

 In 1977 Florida Tech established the first undergraduate aquaculture program in the country and it remains one of just a few colleges offering B.S. degree programs.
 Students have an opportunity for undergraduate research and may apply for internships with university partners.